Lead Generation Strategies Icon

 Ricardo AM Serafim, PhD, Assitant Professor, Organic & Pharmaceutical Chemistry, IQS Chemical Institute of Sarria Barcelona, Spain , Assistant Professor , Organic & Pharmaceutical Chemistry , IQS Chemical Institute of Sarria

-The kinase MPS1 is a pivotal component in the cell division process and reversible inhibitors have been evaluated in clinical trials for the treatment of aggressive types of solid tumors.
-This talk will cover the development and comprehensive structural, biochemical, and cellular characterization of the first MPS1 covalent inhibitor.
+The kinase MPS1 is a pivotal component in the cell division process and reversible inhibitors have been evaluated in clinical trials for the treatment of aggressive types of solid tumours.
+This talk will cover the development and comprehensive structural, biochemical, and cellular characterisation of the first MPS1 covalent inhibitor.
 This proof of covalent ligandability alongside promising biological results will guide future drug discovery efforts towards MPS1-targeted cancer therapies.

 Fragment-Based Discovery Establishes Ligandability of the Transcription Factor MITF